LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/benchmark/docs/tools.md

 ## compare.py

-The `compare.py` can be used to compare the result of benchmarks.
+The `compare.py` can be used to compare the expectedValue of benchmarks.

 ### Dependencies
 The utility relies on the [scipy](https://www.scipy.org) package which can be installed using pip: